Alumna & Award-Winning Educator Explains Why American Public Schools are in Crisis – Part I

 In this Q&A, Gallant addresses “the COVID effect” as well as the systemic problems that have historically plagued American education.

-Gallant has been an educator for more than 20 years, working in the in the Providence and East Providence Public School System.
+Gallant has been an educator for more than 20 years, working in the Providence and East Providence Public School System.
 The daughter of Cuban refugees who fled Fidel Castro’s regime, she arrived in the United States with her parents when she was five years old.
-Throughout her public school education, Gallant saw education as an equalizer that is able to change the trajectory of people’s lives.
+Throughout her public school education, Gallant saw education as an equalizer able to change the trajectory of people’s lives.

 She was the first in her family to go to college, graduating from RIC with three degrees: a B.S.W. in 1998, a B.S. in elementary education in 2002 and an M.Ed. in reading in 2012.
 She completed her administrative certification through the New York City Leadership Academy.